 Interstate highways present the expected dangers associated with high-speed travel.
 Yet smaller, “rural roads” also present serious dangers due to the nature of the surrounding land, the presence of a variety of road hazards, greater danger due to weather, and the characteristics of the roads themselves (for example, soft road shoulders).

 If you, or a loved one, are injured in a car crash or small truck crash, call Altizer Law, P.C.
-Our attorneys have been helping people who have been injured in highway collisions for more than 25 years.
-When you call us, you will be surrounded with our well-known compassion, as well as the skill and experience of our attorneys.
-Whether negotiating or litigating in court, Bettina and Terri approach each client’s case with a well-known combination of determination and aggressive tenacity.
+Bettina Altizer has been helping people who have been injured in highway collisions for more than 25 years.
+When you call us, you will be surrounded with our well-known compassion, as well as the skill and experience of our legal team.
+Whether negotiating or litigating in court, Bettina approaches each client’s case with a well-known combination of determination and aggressive tenacity.
 When you hire us, you can be assured that we are always on your side and only on your side.

 Pulaski County was created of portions of Montgomery and Wythe Counties in 1839.
 It was names for Count Casimir Pulaski, an exiled Polish nobleman who came to America and became a brigadier General and chief of cavalry in the Continental Army.
 He was killed at Savannah in 1779.
 In 1840, the Census placed the population of the County at 3,739.
 At that time, the County was largely agricultural, with 1,525 people employed in agriculture.
 In addition, 142 people were employed in manufacturing, and 6 were engaged in the professions.